-The contribution by Fluent, Inc., recorded in the consolidated statements of changes in shareholders' equity and member's capital, represents cash funding provided or the portion of certain expenses allocated by Fluent to red violet, on or prior to the Spin-off.
+Contribution by Fluent represents cash funding provided or the portion of certain expenses allocated by Fluent to red violet, on or prior to the Spin-off.

 These allocated expenses are primarily corporate employee salaries and benefits of the functional groups (inclusive of executive management, accounting, administrative and information technology) and corporate administrative expenses (inclusive of legal services, accounting and finance services and other corporate and infrastructure services).
-Corporate employee salaries and benefits were allocated on the basis of time spent, and corporate administrative expenses were allocated on the basis of relative percentage of services utilized or benefit received. red violet recorded expenses of \$325 and \$3,646 for the years ended December 31, 2018 and 2017, respectively, as a result of the allocation of expenses from Fluent.
+Corporate employee salaries and benefits were allocated on the basis of time spent, and corporate administrative expenses were allocated on the basis of relative percentage of services utilized or benefit received. red violet recorded expenses of \$325 for the three months ended March 31, 2018 as a result of the allocation of expenses from Fluent.
 Upon the Spin-off, Fluent no longer allocates any expenses to red violet.

-In addition, share-based compensation of \$344 and \$3,655 for the years ended December 31, 2018 and 2017, respectively, relating to the share-based awards granted by Fluent prior to the Spin-off, were recorded.
+In addition, share-based compensation of \$344, relating to the share-based awards granted by Fluent prior to the Spin-off, was recorded during the three months ended March 31, 2018.